floodadosious34/Piano-Tuning-Assistant/piano_assistant/README.md

 # Code Lousiville Python Project

 # Piano Tuning Assistant
 I am creating a application that will assist a piano technician in the process of tuning a Piano.
-The app will take any two notes from the musical scale (A-G), and return the interval between the two notes, as well as the coincident partials that correspond to the interval.
+The app will take any two notes from the musical scale (A0-C8), and return the interval between the two notes, as well as the coincident partials that correspond to the interval.
 I am looking to add some sound wave development to the app, but not sure yet.
+The first prompt will ask for a root note.
+Please enter a note in this fomat:C4, Cs4, D4, Ds4, E4, F4, Fs4, G4, Gs4, A4, As4, B4, C5...etc.
+After you put in the second note the prompt will tell you how many intervals is between the two test notes.
+Then it will tell you what type of interval is the two notes (i.e. 2nd, 3rd, 4th, 5th, octave...).
+Then it will ask if you would like to see the coincident partial.
+A coincident partial will appear as a ratio (3:2, 5:3...).
+Then the prompt will ask you if you want to see what the notes were that you chose.
+When you exit the program it will say farewell and give you a random farewell quote from Kanye West.

 ## Features Included
 1. Implement a master loop